jariq/NuSign/README.md

 Let's assume you have a valid code signing certificate present in your `CurrentUser\My` certificate store and you want to sign `MyLibrary.1.0.0.nupkg`.
 You can initiate package signing with following command:

     c:\> NuSign.exe -sign MyLibrary.1.0.0.nupkg

-NuSign will display GUI dialog which will let you select certificate you want to use for signing.
-If your signing certificate is stored in the smartcard then you might also be prompted to enter PIN code.

-Alternatively you can perform signing operation in non-interactive/headless mode by specifying thumbprint of signing certificate with `-cert` parameter:

-    c:\> NuSign.exe -sign MyLibrary.1.0.0.nupkg -cert d5de31ea974f5ea8581d633eeffa8f3ea0d479bb
     Signing package "MyLibrary.1.0.0.nupkg"...
     Package "MyLibrary.1.0.0.nupkg" successfully signed.